SalasNorman/image-classifier/README.md

 python app.py
 ```

 This will launch the Gradio interface locally.
-You can upload images to see predictions from the **ConvNeXt** model trained on **ImageNet**.
+Now, you can upload images to see predictions.

 ## **Deploy to Hugging Face Spaces**: